Dominic62q/Alx_DjangoLearnLab/social_media_api/README.md

 SOCIAL MEDIA API
-PHASE 1 – AUTHENTICATION FOUNDATION
+PROJECT DOCUMENTATION

 INTRODUCTION

 The Social Media API is a backend application built using Django and Django REST Framework.
-The goal of this phase is to set up the project environment and implement user authentication features that will serve as the foundation for a full social media platform.
+The purpose of this project is to create a scalable API that supports user authentication and core social media features such as posting content and commenting on posts.

-This phase focuses on user registration, login, token-based authentication, and basic profile management.
+The project is developed in phases to ensure a strong and secure foundation.

 TECHNOLOGIES USED

-The following technologies were used in building this project:
+The following technologies were used:

 • Python
 • Django
 • Django REST Framework
-• Token Authentication
+• Token-based Authentication
-• SQLite database (default)
+• SQLite Database

-PROJECT SETUP
+PROJECT OVERVIEW

-A new Django project named “social_media_api” was created.
-An application called “accounts” was added to handle all user-related functionality.

-The Django REST Framework and token authentication system were configured to support API development.
+The Social Media API consists of two main functional phases:

+• Phase 1: User Authentication and Profile Management
+• Phase 2: Posts and Comments Functionality

+Each phase builds on the previous one to expand the platform’s capabilities.

-USER AUTHENTICATION SYSTEM
+USER AUTHENTICATION AND PROFILE MANAGEMENT (PHASE 1)

+This phase focuses on setting up user management and authentication.

+Key features implemented:

-A custom user model was created by extending Django’s AbstractUser class.
+• Custom user model extending Django’s AbstractUser
-Additional fields were added to support social media functionality, including:

-• Bio – short description about the user
-• Profile picture – optional image field
-• Followers – a many-to-many relationship that allows users to follow one another
+• Additional user fields such as bio, profile picture, and followers

-Token-based authentication was implemented to secure API requests.
+• Token-based authentication for secure API access
-A token is generated automatically when a user registers or logs in.
+• User registration and login functionality
+• Authenticated user profile retrieval

+User authentication ensures that only verified users can access protected API endpoints.

-API ENDPOINTS
+AUTHENTICATION ENDPOINTS

-The following endpoints were implemented in this phase:

 User Registration
 Endpoint: /api/accounts/register/